emtelgen/ccf23-testing/docs/index.md

 All meetings are in the MSU STEM Building, room 1201, alternate Fridays 3pm to 4:30pm

+Instructors are available by appointments, and typically during the alternate fridays to answer any questions you have about cloud, projects, or applying cloud computing technology to your research

-**Monday, January 8th** Project Proposal due
+1. Turn in Project Proposal **Monday, January 8th**
    - Post Written Project Proposal to MS Teams folder prior to 5:00 pm
-   - Instructors will review proposals and schedule meeting times with fellows to review in January **Friday, January 13th 3pm:**  Cloud Computing Seminar TBD

-Project Status Upate 1
-   - Post Written Project Proposal-Update1 to this MS Teams folder prior to 5:00pm February 20th - Post Project Proposal Slides-Update1 to this MS Teams folder prior to 5:00pm February 23rd
-   - Meeting  **February XXth 3pm** Present your Project Proposal-Update1 Slides Project Status Update 2
-   - Post Written Project Proposal-Update2 to this MS Teams folder prior to 5:00pm March Xth
-   - Post Project Proposal Slides-Update2 to this MS Teams folder prior to 5:00pm March Xrd
-   - meeting **March xth 3pm** Present ‘in-person’ your Project Proposal-Update2 Slides at
+   - Additionally survey of fellows to determine symposium dates will be distributed

+2. Schedule meeting with Instructors to review proposals.
+This is on-going during January to ensure we have time to meet with all fellows one-on-one.

+3. Cloud Computing Seminar TBD **January 12th**

+4. Project Proposal Presentations <br>
+   Fellows will present their proposals to the fellowship, up to 6 per session, followed by questions and feedback from colleagues
+   - **January 26, February 9th, February 23**

+5. Project status presentations<br>
+   Fellows will present the status of their projects, describing challenges and successes, and receive questions, feedback, support and help from the fellowship
+   ** March 8, March 22, April 5**

-6. Project Final Reports
+6. Project Final Reports <br>
+   **April 12** A writeup of the the results and lessons from applying cloud computing technology

+7. Symposium Preparation<br>
-  - Post CCF Symposium Talk Title & Abstract to this MS Teams folder prior to 5:00pm April 17th
+   - The data and time of the symposium will be determined January 24 Fellows must turn in Symposium Talk Title & Abstract 3d prior to symposium
-  - Post CCF Final Project Writeup to this MS Teams folder prior to 5:00pm April 21st - Present ‘in-person’ at the CCF Annual Symposium on TBD

 ## MSU Cloud Computing Fellowship Symposium

-Projects Presentations by all fellows.
+Fellows will present the outcomes, successes, challenges and lessons learned at a symposium held on MSU campus late April, 2024.
+The date and time determined in January 2024 with input from the fellows.
 Fellows are strongly encourage to invite their advisors, mentors and colleagues.

-Late April, 2024.
-Date and time determined in January 2024 with input from the fellows

 ## Communications